 After outpatient surgery, you should be able to go home within one to two hours.
-You should not drive for 24 hours after outpatient surgery so you should arrange to have someone drive you home when you’re ready to check out.
+You should not drive for 24 hours after outpatient surgery, so you should arrange to have someone drive you home when you’re ready to check out.

 Gradually resume normal activities as tolerated.
-No strenuous activities or heavy lifting are allowed until after your post-operative visit.
+No strenuous activity or heavy lifting is allowed until after your post-operative visit.
 Do not drive while you are still taking prescription pain medications.
 Walk several times a day.
 Expect to feel extremely fatigued during your recovery.
 This is a normal response and gradually passes with time.
 Limit lifting to 15 pounds or less during the first four weeks of recovery.
 Climbing stairs should cause no problems.

 Take your pain medication as needed.
 Ibuprofen acts to enhance narcotics and may be recommended in addition to a narcotic.
 Tylenol may also be sufficient.
 Resume all of your usual medications as previously prescribed.
 A stool softener (Colace, Citracel, Fibercon) may also be helpful during the first week or two of recovery.